-If you want to see a huge concentration of Art Nouveau, head straight to Albert Street.
+If admiring Art Nouveau is one of the things to do in Riga, head to Albert Street.
 It’s a small street, really – you can walk it in a matter of a couple of minutes.
 Unless you end up marveling at the many examples of Art Nouveau that all seem to be located there.

 The street dates back to 1901 and most of the buildings were designed by Mikhail Eisenstein.
 Among the palaces you should observe there are those located on civic numbers 1 (built in 1901), 2a (built in 1906), 4 (built in 1904), 8 (built in 1903) and 12.